• Home

 As I said, I don’t always accept offers.
 That’s because, after all this time, I’m still very picky!
 I have to be personally interested in the products first.
 If I don’t want to try them, why bother?
 I’d rather give the opportunity to other people who will probably benefit more from the products than receive it just for the sake of freebies and/or get paid.
 And I could only hope that brands could understand that view and respect my decision.
 But if that makes me get cut off from the PR contact list, then it’s OK too.

 There were also the ones with a very detailed brief, with certain fixed keywords that must be used in the caption.
 Certain vibes.
 Certain poses.
 Other T&Cs include not allowed to say anything negative or bad.
 So what happens when my skin doesn’t suit the product?
 Do I have to lie?
 Sometimes, there are pros and cons too.
 Should I take out the cons part?
-I thought the idea of having bloggers or influencers are to bring in opinions based on a personal experience.
+I thought the idea of having bloggers or influencers is to bring in opinions based on a personal experience.
 Maybe I was wrong.
 Too naive?

 WHERE’S THE MONEY?

 Do I always get paid?
 Do brands pay me every time I feature a product?
-Heck, no. Actually, I do this for free without any monetary compensation 90% of the time.
-Out of goodwill.
+Heck, no.

 First and foremost, I do this as a hobby.
-I love skincare, makeup and beauty products.
+I love skincare, makeup, and beauty products.
 It’s a hobby that apparently makes money here and there.
 In case you’re wondering, I don’t even make much because I say “no” more often than I say “yes”.
 I suppose I can if I want to.
 Taking more endorsements and sponsored posts.
 But that’s not the case.
 I have my hard-to-shake principles and I respect my audience.
-Yes, you 🙂 I’d like to think that I can be a bridge between people and products.
+Yes, you 🙂 I’d like to think that I can be a bridge between people and brands/products.
 Sharing my thoughts based on my own experiences.
 I would never misuse the trust and moreover, I want to feel comfortable and do this my way.

 Whether it’s a complete review or a first impression, I just want to spread the awareness of a certain brand or product to my audience.
 Because I know many people need more options!
 And I’m giving them a reference or product idea.
 From there, people can continue their research and make a decision on their own accord.